-5 Of The Best NSW Getaways For Groups
+5 Of The Best NSW Hotspots Perfect For Visiting With Your Mates

 Round up the troops and treat yourself to a mini-break.

-With the Easter long weekend well and truly upon us, there’s no time like the present to pack your bags, round up the troops and treat yourself to a mini-break.
+With the October long weekend coming up, there’s no time like the present to pack your bags, round up the troops and treat yourself to a mini-break.
 And, if you’re the social secretary of your group of friends, fuss-free options for organised fun should be top of your list.

 Whether you’re celebrating a special occasion or simply looking for a new adventure, New South Wales is spoilt for choice when it comes to mapping-out the perfect group weekend away.
 Wilderness bush walks, panoramic coastal lookouts, and tranquil seclusion are just three reasons why these getaways are top of our to-do list.
 All easily accessible from Sydney or Newcastle, enjoy the unique offerings of these affordable, group-friendly escapes.